Read This First

 Prompt 1: Based on our discussion above, if moral realists argue that nearly everyone thinks marrying a cousin is wrong, yet those in that group of “everyone” arrive at that moral conclusion based on diametrically opposed notions of morality, the fact that everyone thinks marrying a cousin is wrong does nothing to establish that as a moral fact.
 Right?

-The central claim is this: That’s a correct interpretation based on the argument we discussed.
+In plain terms: That’s a correct interpretation based on the argument we discussed.

 This reconstruction preserves the anti-realist pressure rather than translating it back into conventional moral realism.
 The curator's point is not merely that cultures disagree; it is that moral vocabulary may be doing emotional, social, and practical work without successfully referring to stance-independent moral facts.
 That view should not be softened into casual relativism; it is a sharper claim about what moral language is doing when it sounds as if it has discovered a property of the world.